burhantabak/BilSync/README.md

 ## Motivation

 The motivation is the need for a web application where every Bilkenter can share their thoughts anonymously or publicly.
-Not only can they share their opinions, but also this app will be the platform of exchange and solidarity in Bilkent.
+Not only can they share their opinions, but this app will also be the platform of exchange and solidarity in Bilkent.

+## Problem

+Bilkent members use many apps to share their thoughts, notify the community, and cooperate.
+Our application provides a single platform for Bilkenters to connect in various ways.
+Bilkenters use a so-called Instagram confession page where people send messages to the page admin, and the admin posts the sent messages to a public page.
+Bilkenters also use letgo, Facebook, this Instagram page, or Sahibinden to sell their used materials to other users, probably from Bilkent.
+This all-over-the-place communication style sometimes disserves the community and inhibits effective interaction, and thus, the Bilkent community needs a united page for Bilkenters only in which people can do all of these in one place.

 ## Goals